Task 6 Extension

 Principal Investigator(s): Charles Hart

 - Continue work to solicit funding for continuation of the Pecos River Ecosystem Project to treat saltcedar trees along the Pecos River, Texas.
 Water quality monitoring efforts will also continue.
-Results will be more saltcedar treated, hence more water 'salvaged'.
+Results will be more saltcedar treated, hence more water "salvaged."
+Also work with the Pecos River Advisory Committee to coordinate activities.
+This group is made up of local people from SWCD, Irrigation Districts, and state agencies.
 Report on progress in March.

 - Continue work on the Pecos River to describe surface/groundwater flow patterns within saltcedar treated and untreated sites.
 The main objective of the project is to further document water salvage from control of saltcedar and provide an updated estimate on total water salvaged from the project.
 Work will be in cooperation with Dr. Zhuping Sheng with TAES in El Paso.

-- Work Cooperatively with and assist Dr. Keith Owens to evaluate saltcedar transpiration rates on the Pecos River using sap flow measurement technology.
-This information will be used with no.2 above to further document water salvage potential from control of saltcedar.
+- Work cooperatively with and assist Dr. Keith Owens to evaluate saltcedar transpiration rates on the Pecos River using sap flow measurement technology.
+This information will be used with number 2 above to further document water salvage potential from control of saltcedar.